jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AssertionError: -X.YZABCDEFGHIJKLM != A.BCDEFGHIJKLMNOPQ

-* I change the expectation of the :ref:`assertion<AssertionError>` back to the right calculation
+* I change the expectation of the :ref:`assertion<what is an assertion?>` back to the right calculation

   .. code-block:: python
     :lineno-start: 13